-As mentioned above, you’ll learn all about the diseases and illnesses that are prevalent in the country you’ll work in.
-You’ll use the knowledge you’ve learned during your medical project to create awareness campaigns with the other high school students.
+You’ll learn all about the diseases and illnesses that are prevalent in the country you work in.
+You’ll use the knowledge you’ve learned during your Medical Project to create awareness campaigns with other high school students.

-- Distributed dengue fever information leaflets to 500 community members in Sri Lanka
+- Distributed dengue fever information leaflets to 500 community members in Sri Lanka.

-- Removed potential mosquito breeding grounds along 5 main roads in Sri Lanka
+- Removed potential mosquito breeding grounds along 5 main roads in Sri Lanka.

-- Presented at public health conferences in the Philippines
+- Presented at public health conferences in the Philippines.

 I hope to return to Cape Coast next summer to visit the many friends I made there, and I also hope to continue volunteering with Projects Abroad.
 I encourage anyone interested to consider going to Ghana.
 Who knows?
 It could quite possibly change your life."

 -Victoria, Medicine High School Special in Ghana

 These programs will help you decide if a medical career is something you truly want.
 It’ll push you in the right direction while allowing you to be a part of something bigger: our efforts to improve healthcare in developing countries

-If you'd like more information about our medical projects and high school special trips, contact one of our team today!
+If you'd like more information about our Medical Projects and High School Special trips, contact one of our team today!